skylight-hq/skylight.digital/_projects/ctgov_analytics.md

     and knew they could reuse the
     <a href="https://github.com/18F/analytics.usa.gov">open-source code</a>
     to develop a similar tool for the State of Connecticut.
-The original open-source analytics tool wasn't developed for a Windows environment so we used this development project as a way to coach the team on software development best practices.
+The original open-source analytics tool wasn’t developed for a Windows environment so we used this development project as a way to coach the team on software development best practices.
   </p>